Twocoolguy/BrickThrower/README.md

 ## Contributing
 This GitHub place is where you can create issues and make pull requests.
 Feel free to do that, though before making major changes, please create a suggestion in our discord server here: https://discord.gg/TyZM6ePB65 and go into the BrickThrower suggestions channel and make a suggestion there.
 With enough upvotes we will consider it as an addition.

-## Planned Updates

-### 1.3.0:
-- Add damage to players when bricks are thrown at them.
-- Allow older versions to use items of their choice (COMPLETE)
-- Don't allow players to eat food that has our NBT data and do not allow players to place the blocks/items that has our NBT data.
-(COMPLETE)
-- Add ability to allow console to reload config even if the option is set to false in the config.
-(COMPLETE)
-- Improve performance of the plugin (COMPLETE)
-- Remove checkconfig command because it will no longer be useful.
-(COMPLETE)

 ## Note
-1.3.0 will be the final content update of BrickThrower.
+1.3.0 is the final content update of BrickThrower.
 Things will not be added after this.
-Any updates will be for:
+Any updates are for:
 - Support for newer versions of Minecraft
 - Bug patches
 - Documentation

 This is not due to me not having interest in the plugin, more that the plugin is complete.
-There would be nothing else that I would have interest into adding to the plugin as anything more would push away from the point of the plugin.
+There is nothing else that I would have interest into adding to the plugin as anything more would push away from the point of the plugin.
 I also want to work on other plugins.
 This plugin has been a lot of fun to work on. :)

-After 1.3.0 there will be a new branch called "wip".
+There is now a new branch called "wip".
 This branch will be for any kind of update (bug patches, supporting new versions of minecraft, and documentation).
 Any change I make to the code will go to that branch.
 Any pull requests made that are accepted will also go to this branch.
 Once there is enough changes (which is under my discretion as to what constitutes as "enough") the wip branch will be merged into the main branch and I will release an update onto spigot (after testing of course).

 ## Finished Updates